 Create actions that navigate to destinations

-Workbooks support actions that navigate interacting users to URLs, other Sigma workbooks, or different locations within the current workbook.
+Workbooks support actions that navigate users to predefined URLs, other Sigma documents, or different locations within the current workbook.

-This document explains how to configure actions to navigate users to specific destinations.
+This document explains how to create actions that navigate users to specific destinations.
 For more information about actions in Sigma, see Intro to actions.

 User requirements

-The following requirements apply to members who configure actions.
+The following requirements apply to users who configure actions.
 Users who access and interact with a workbook can typically trigger all existing actions within it.
 Any restrictions are noted in this document.

 The ability to configure actions requires the following: